nuagenetworks/nuage-metroae/Documentation/CUSTOMIZE.md

 `vscs.yml` contains the definition of the VSCs to be operated on in this deployment.
 This file should be present in your deployment only if you are specifying VSCs.
 If not provided, no VSCs will be operated on.
 This file is of yaml list type and may contain as many VSC definitions as you require.

 ### `vsds.yml`
 `vsds.yml` contains the definition of the VSDs to be operated on in this deployment.
 This file should be present in your deployment only if you are specifying VSDs.
 If not provided, no VSDs will be operated on.
-This file is of yaml list type and must contain either 0, 1 or 3 VSD definitions.
+This file is of yaml list type and must contain either 0, 1, 3, or 6 VSD definitions.
+1 VSD is for stand-alone VSD operation.
+3 VSDs are for a single cluster operation.
+6 VSDs are defined for active-standby, geo-redundant operation.

+#### Notes on `vsds.yml` for active-standby, geo-redundant deployment and upgrade
+When installing or upgrading an active-standby, geo-redundant cluster, all 6 VSDs must be defined in the `vsds.yml` file in your deployment.
+The first 3 VSDs are assumed to be `active` and the second 3 VSDs are assumed to be `standby`.

 ### `vstats.yml`
 `vstats.yml` contains the definition of the VSTATs (VSD Statistics) to be operated on in this deployment.
 This file should be present in your deployment only if you are specifying VSTATs.
 If not provided, no VSTATs will be operated on.
 This file is of yaml list type.
 If it contains exactly 3 VSTAT definitions, a cluster installation or upgrade will be executed.
 Any other number of VSTAT definitions will result in 1 or more stand-alone VSTATs being installed or upgraded.

-#### Notes for enabling post-installation security features
+## Enabling post-installation security features
 You can use MetroÆ to enable optional post-installation security features to 'harden' the installation.
 Your deployment contains a number of optional variables that can be used to accomplish this.
 These variables are described, below.
 For more detail, please see the Nuage VSP Install Guide.
 ### `vsds.yml`
 - `ca_certificate_path` is an optional parameter that points to the location of the certificate of the signing authority.